Seledriac/An-introductory-python-library-to-supervised-neural-networks/README.md

 * This repository contains a network module, with a class which models a neural Network you can train in a supervised learning paradigm with the standard SGD (Stochastic Gradient Descent)/backpropagation algorithm method

+* The core contents of this module are explained in the "network_documented.py" script.

 * How to setup your testing environment :
     - see "practical_commands.md"